S: Safe play all of the time. Play with control and be conscious of your surroundings.

 EXCEPTION: The only exception to the above rule is if Sport and Social Club declares a Severe Weather Situation, based on extreme and unusual winter weather.
 In the event of a Severe Weather Situation where venues remain open, game standings will be recorded as ONE of the following:

 - Games where both teams are able to attend and where both captains agree to play the game, the result of the game will be recorded as usual.

 - Severe Weather Situation status will be used at the sole discretion of the Sport and Social Club Admin Team and is not subject to debate.
 A decision on this status will be made at 3:00 pm on game day.
 Sport and Social Club also reserves the right to retroactively apply Severe Weather Situation status. (i.e. for Sunday games or games in which extreme weather is not evident by the 3pm deadline).

-- There will be no refunds for games where venues remain open, regardless of whether you attend or not.
+- There will be no refunds or credits for games where venues remain open, regardless of whether you attend or not.

 - Metal cleats are not permitted in any SSC leagues.

 - Only non-marking soles may be worn in gymnasiums

 - Some facilities may have other footwear specific requests, and all SSC players must abide by them.
 These kinds of requests will be noted in the location descriptions accessible from your schedule/s.